FuhgJan/StateOfTheArtAdaptiveSampling/README.md

 ## Getting Started

 We encourage those who are interested in using this library to run and pick a random input adaptive method and benchmark function.
 Run [`main.m`] and follow the instructions for user input.
-1D and 2D benchmark functions allow for updated visualization of the adatpive process.
+1D and 2D benchmark functions allow for updated visualization of the adaptive process.

 ### Prerequisites